javier-angulo/vsphere-graphite/README.md

 ### Backend parameters

+Backend parameters can be set in the config and will allways be overriden by environment variables.
+This allows to use a generic config in a container image and set the backend by environement variables.

-* Type (BACKEND_TYPE): Type of backend to use.
-Currently "graphite", "influxdb", "thinfluxdb" (embeded influx client), "elastic", and "fluentd"
+* Type (BACKEND_TYPE):

+  Type of backend to use.

+  Currently "graphite", "influxdb", "thinfluxdb" (embeded influx client), "elastic", "prometheus", "thinprometheus" (embeded prometheus) and "fluentd"

+* Hostname (BACKEND_HOSTNAME):

-* Hostname (BACKEND_HOSTNAME): hostname were the backend is running
+  Hostname were the backend is running.

+  Prometheus will use this information to choose which interface (ip address) it listens to.
+An empty value means all interfaces.

+  i.e: 127.0.0.1 would limit to localhost.

+* Port (BACKEND_PORT):

-* Port (BACKEND_PORT): port to connect to for the backend
+  Port to connect to for the backend.

+  Prometheus will use this to choose which port to listen to.
+By default it listens to port 9155.

-* Encrypted (BACKEND_ENCRYPTED): enable or disable TLS to backend (true, false)
+* Encrypted (BACKEND_ENCRYPTED):

+  Enable or disable TLS to the backend (true, false).

+  Only supported by "influx", "thininflux" and "elastic" backends.

+>
+> Prometheus suppport for this would require certificate management.
+>

+* Username (BACKEND_USERNAME):

-* Username (BACKEND_USERNAME): username to connect to the backend (influxdb and optionally for thinfluxdb & elasticsearch)
+  Username to connect to the backend.

+  Only supported by "influx" and "thininflux" backends.

+* Password (BACKEND_PASSWORD):

-* Password (BACKEND_PASSWORD): password to connect to the backend (influxdb and optionally for thinfluxdb & elasticsearch)
+  Password to connect to the backend.

+  Only supported by "influx" and "thininflux" backends.

+* Database (BACKEND_DATABASE):

-* Database (BACKEND_DATABASE): database to use in the backend (influxdb, thinfluxdb, elasticsearch)
+  Database to use in the backend.

+  Only supported by "influx", "thininflux" and "elastic".

+* NoArray (BACKEND_NOARRAY):

+  Multiple values metadata will be send as csv 'array' by default (NoArray is true by default).
-* NoArray (BACKEND_NOARRAY): don't use csv 'array' as tags, only the first element is used (influxdb, thinfluxdb)
+  If set to false, only the first element is sent.

+* Prefix (BACKEND_PREFIX):

-* Tag (BACKEND_TAG): tag to use in the backend (fluent)
+  Prefix to use in the backend.

 ## Execute vsphere-graphite as a container